Creating projects that are good for local communities

-At Coillte Renewable Energy, we aim to build responsible projects that are good for us, for society and positively benefit our neighbours.
+At FuturEnergy Ireland, we aim to build responsible projects that are good for us, for society and benefit our neighbours.
 We do this through managing the design and development in collaboration with internal and external stakeholders for results supported by both.

 Our engagement objectives range from building relationships and trust, to creating an environment around our developments where we will be openly and warmly welcomed back in the future by stakeholders and communities alike.

-Castlebanny Wind Farm has the potential to bring significant positive benefit to the local community.
-The project will create sustainable local employment, it will contribute annual rates to the local authority and it will provide opportunity for local community investment in the project in line with the new Renewable Energy Support Scheme.
-As with all wind farm projects which Coillte develop, a community benefit fund will be put in place for the lifetime of the project to provide direct funding to those areas surrounding the project.
+Castlebanny Wind Farm has the potential to bring significant positive benefits to local communities.
+The project will support local employment, it will contribute annual rates to the local authority and it will provide opportunity for a local Community Benefit Fund in the project in line with the new Renewable Electricity Support Scheme (RESS).